John Gardner (minister): History

 After 18 years' service to the Adelaide congregation, Gardner accepted a call to St. Andrew's Church, Launceston, Tasmania, which at the time had a very strong and wealthy congregation.
 South Australia was at the time experiencing a financial recession, and the Adelaide church was unable to compete even remotely with the very generous £600 (perhaps $100,000 in today's money) stipend offered by St. Andrew's.

 Before they left Adelaide, Mrs. Gardner was presented with an album of photographs of prominent SA citizens and church members taken by the Townsend Duryea studio.

-Gardner left for Launceston on the Coorong in October 1868.
-No sooner had he arrived than he was embroiled in a dispute with the Managers of St. Andrew's, and was not inducted until December 1868.
+Gardner left for Launceston on the SS Coorong in October 1868.
+No sooner had he arrived than he was embroiled in a dispute with the managers of St Andrew's, and was not inducted until December 1868.
 A protracted state of hostility between Gardner and an influential section of the congregation resulted in declining attendance at services with concomitant reduction in collections and pew rents, and after the initial contract period elapsed his stipend was halved.
-Secret meetings held by church Managers and the Committee of Advice and Co-operation resulted in demands that Gardner resign, which he refused to do, demanding to be presented publicly with a list of accusations.
+Secret meetings held by church managers and the Committee of Advice and Co-operation resulted in demands that Gardner resign, which he refused to do, demanding to be presented publicly with a list of accusations.
 Unable to dislodge their pastor, his antagonists (which constituted a majority, and the whole of the Sunday school), and abetted by the Rev. John Storie of Hobart, established competing services in the Town Hall next door.
-At a Kirk Session constituted for the purpose, Gardner met with his accusers at which the church Managers and Rev. Storie were largely discredited.
+At a Kirk Session constituted for the purpose, Gardner met with his accusers at which the church managers and Rev. Storie were largely discredited.
 The respected Rev. Robert Russell was brought in as an intermediary, and Gardner finally accepted an offer of £200 for his resignation, and in October 1874 he left Launceston for the seaside town of Queenscliff, Victoria, where he had been offered the Presbyterian pastorate.
 A complication arose as the official "call" had been sent care of Rev. Storie, who neglected to pass it on to Gardner, but a way was found to circumvent this lapse of protocol.